 You should avoid demonstrations and large public gatherings as they may turn violent.
 Any involvement in unsanctioned demonstrations or protests could lead to arrest.

-Racially-motivated assaults continue to occur in Russia, particularly in Moscow and St Petersburg.
+Racially-motivated assaults continue to occur in Russia.
 Attacks are often perpetrated by skinhead groups or ultra-nationalists.
 There have been several large rallies by nationalists and neo-Nazis to protest against the presence of foreigners (particularly people from Central Asia and the Caucasus region) in Russia.
 You should avoid any such rallies.
 If you are of Asian or African descent, you should take extra care.

-Petty crime, pick-pocketing and mugging (sometimes committed by groups of children) is common, especially around tourist attractions such as Red Square, the Ismailovsky tourist market and the metro in Moscow and St Petersburg.
+Petty crime, pick-pocketing and mugging (sometimes committed by groups of children) is common, especially around tourist attractions such as Red Square, the Ismailovsky tourist market and the Moscow or St Petersburg metros.
 Care should be taken with your personal belongings.

 There is a high incidence of passport theft from foreign tourists.